 Little Bhutan has a limited drink menu, but everything is reasonably priced.
-For beer drinkers (and if you get the ema datshi you will want one) small bottles of Chang are 50 baht and large bottles are 80 baht.
-Soft drinks are priced between 25-30 baht, and orange juice at 20 baht.
-Water is 10 baht.
+For beer drinkers (and if you get the ema datshi you will want one) small bottles of Chang are 60 baht and large bottles are 80 baht.
+Soft drinks are priced between 20-25 baht, and water is 15 baht.
 I wanted something special to finish my meal with.
 I ordered a piping hot Butter Tea (40 baht) or suja.

 Let me be up front here.
 Butter tea or suja, is not for everyone.
 But I do recommend that folks try it at least once.
 From the first sip I was immediately gripped with a nostalgia from my adventures trekking around Tibet and Bhutan.
 This is a Himalayan staple drink and a facet of living in these countries.

 Little Bhutan uses the black tea leaves used in Bhutan for their Butter Tea (40 baht).
 It’s a strong and slightly bitter tea.
 Suja is made by boiling the tea leaves and then adding butter and salt.
 It’s the saltiness that usually turns people off of the drink.
 But once you get over that aspect it’s actually quite creamy and an instant energy boost!

 A chat with Little Bhutan’s owner…